 “Globally, there is a surging demand for functionally rich, enterprise class solutions on the cloud,” he continues.
 “We are confident that by leveraging AWS, with its secure infrastructure, Ramco will be able to deliver cloud offerings that bring unmatched value to our customers.”

-To get more information on how Ramco ERP on Cloud can support your business, visit: https://aws.amazon.com/solution-providers/isv/ramco-systems-limited
+For more information about how Ramco ERP on Cloud can support your business, see Ramco's listing in the AWS Partner Directory.